saagie/gradle-saagie-dataops-plugin/README.md

-projectsDeleteJob - Delete a job projectsDeletePipeline - delete a pipeline projectsExport - Export a list of jobs or pipelines for a project to a zip extension projectsGetJobInstanceStatus - Get the status of a job instance projectsGetPipelineInstanceStatus - Get the status of a pipeline instance projectsImport - Import a List of jobs or pipelines using the artifacts from a zip location
+projectsDeleteJob - Delete a job projectsDeletePipeline - delete a pipeline projectsExport - Export a list of jobs or pipelines for a project to a zip extension projectsExportV1 - Export a list of jobs or pipelines from Manager to a zip format to be imported into V2( projects) projectsGetJobInstanceStatus - Get the status of a job instance projectsGetPipelineInstanceStatus - Get the status of a pipeline instance projectsImport - Import a List of jobs or pipelines using the artifacts from a zip location